State of Maryland Income Tax Maryland State Income Tax - Tax Year 2012

 1. Our state ranking and income tax figures are based on a family of four (married parents with two children) earning the national median household income of $50,000 per year.
 Deductions and personal exemptions are taken into account, but some state-specific deductions and tax credit programs may not be accounted for.

-3. The 2013 state personal income tax brackets are updated from the Maryland Comptroller of Maryland and Tax FoundationExternal Link data.
+3. The 2024 state personal income tax brackets are updated from the Maryland and Tax FoundationExternal Link data.

-4. Maryland tax forms are sourced from the Maryland Comptroller of Maryland income tax forms pageExternal Link, and are updated on a yearly basis.
+4. Maryland tax forms are sourced from the Maryland income tax forms pageExternal Link, and are updated on a yearly basis.
 Please make sure the Maryland forms you are using are up-to-date.